Corionis/ELS/mock/scripts/README.md

  * D2 : Delete root-level directory & subdirectories
  * D3 : Delete file in a subdirectory
  * D4 : Delete subdirectory in a subdirectory

-#### Test Hint processing on publisher

- 1. Perform above tests on publisher
- 2. Optional: Copy the mock/test directory for later comparison
- 3. Reset the test directory and Hint files
-    1. Run ``capture -d -r`` that:
-        1. Captures the .els files in the output directory
-        2. Changes Done to For
-        3. Resets the test directory with reset -f
-        4. Restores the .els files
- 4. Run the Hint and back-up series for that test set to process hints
- 5. Check hints executed correctly at each step
- 6. Check status updated correctly in [hint].els to Done
- 7. Check hint tracking files in datastore updated correct
- 8. Perform any desired comparison

-#### Test Hint processing on subscriber

- 1. Perform above tests on subscriber
- 2. Reset the test directory and Hint files
-    1.Run ``capture -d -r`` that:
-      1. Captures the .els files in the output directory
-      2. Changes Done to For
-      3. Resets the test directory with reset -f
-      4. Restores the .els files
- 3. Run the Hint and back-up series for that test set to process hints
- 4. Check hints executed correctly on publisher
- 5. Check local system status updated in [hint].els to Done
- 6. Check hint tracking files correct

 -end-